rremigius/mozel/README.md

     - `changePath`: (string): The path at the deepest level where the actual change occurred.
 - `deep`: (boolean) If set to `true`, will respond to changes deeper than the given path.
 Will make a deep clone to provide the old value.
 - `immediate`: (boolean) If set to `true`, will call the handler immediately with the current value.
+- `validator`: (boolean) If set to `true`, the handler will be called to validate each new input.
+If the handler does not return `true`, the property change will not be applied.

 ### Non-strict mode